about

 Photo credit: JMA Photography

 Sam Chanse is the author of plays including What you are now (Ensemble Studio Theatre and The Civilians, Sloan/EST Commission), Trigger (Lark Venturous Fellowship), Monument, or Four Sisters (A Sloth Play) (The Magic Theatre, NPC Semi-finalist), Disturbance Specialist (NAATCO and The Public Theater’s Out of Time), and Lydia’s Funeral Video (Kaya Press).
-Under commission with La Jolla Playhouse, she is currently developing a new musical, The Family Album, with artists MILCK and AG, and director Jess McLeod.
+Under commission with La Jolla Playhouse, she is currently developing a new musical, The Family Album (2024 Idea Awards / Vivace Musical Theatre Award), with composers MILCK and AG, and director Jess McLeod.

 She is a resident playwright of New Dramatists, a recent MacDowell fellow and Lark Venturous Fellow, and a member of the Ma-Yi Writers Lab.